jes/ricochet-group/README.md

 You can then connect to the group chat and verify that it works.
 It might take 30 seconds or more for the hidden service to become connectable, so don't be alarmed if it doesn't work immediately.

+You can edit the configuration in `/etc/ricochet-group/config.yaml`.
+Remember to restart `ricochetgroup` whenever you change it.

 Once you're satisfied, you can make it start at boot: